eduardodsl/react-books/README.md

 ## How to Install and Run

-After clonning the repository, just run `npm run` and you are good to go.
+After clonning the repository, just run `npm install` and `npm run start` from its directory and you are good to go.